 Bara Imambara, Lucknow

 Bara Imambara was constructed by Asaf-ud-Daula, Nawab of Awadh in 1784 for the purpose of Azadari.
 Located in the capital city of Uttar Pradesh – Lucknow, this is one of the most amazing architectural marvels of India.
 In the construction of this building, it took around 14 years.
 The whole structure of this religious place is built using small size bricks and lime plaster.
 No wood or metal is used in the construction of this building.
-Most outstanding feature of this building is its arched roof that is built without use of a single beam.
+Most outstanding features of this building is its arched roof that is built without use of a single beam.
 The popular Asfi mosque is the part of this architectural marvel.

 Adhai-din ka Jhonpra, Ajmer

 One of most eminent mosques of India, Adhai Din ka Jhonpra is located in Ajmer city of Rajasthan.
 Its construction was commenced by Qutub-uddin-Aibak and then it was beautified by Iltutmish.
-This mosque features a granite white facade with two tiny cupolas on the top of it.
+This mosque features a granite, white facade with two tiny cupolas on the top of it.
 The museum attracts people to watch its shadow and experience its immensity.
 It is believed if someone with pure heart asks anything here, then his wishes are fulfilled.

 Haji Ali Dargah, Mumbai

 Haji Ali Dargah is more than a mosque.
 Situated on an island off the coast of Worli in Mumbai, it is one of the most admirable landmarks of the city.
 Despite being a mosque, it attracts thousands of Hindus too.
 Surrounded by the sea, the mosque provides utter peace and exceptional visual beauty to the visitors.
 It is said that by praying at this mosque, one’s desires are fulfilled.
 About 40,000 people come to this holy place on every Thursday and Friday.
-Many book flights to Mumbai of these two days to visit this religiously significant place.

 Makkah Masjid, Hyderabad

-Also called as Mecca Masjid, Makkah Mosque is one of historic landmarks in Hyderabad.
+Also called as Mecca Masjid, Makkah Mosque is one of the historic landmarks in Hyderabad.
 It is among the oldest mosques in India, which was built by Muhammad Quli Qutb Shah.
-The bricks used in the construction of the mosque’s central arch were made of the soil brought holy city of Mecca.
+The bricks used in the construction of the mosque’s central arch were made of the soil brought the holy city of Mecca.
 Around 10,000 people can pray here at a time.
 The main prayer hall of the mosque is 180 feet long, 220 feet wide and 75 feet high.
-In the construction of mosque, it took around 77 years and 8000 workers were involved in this process.
+In the construction of mosques, it took around 77 years and 8000 workers were involved in this process.